K-1: Acquisition and restructuring (2012–2023)

-A number of events were already planned and scheduled for the 2012 calendar before new K-1 ownership took complete control of the company.
-It's Showtime was the promoter of the first event presented by K-1 Global Holdings Ltd., the K-1 World MAX Final 16.
-It took place on May 27, 2012, at the Palacio Vistalegre in Madrid, Spain.

-After the event, controversy and rumors circulated over the fact that once again, fighters were not paid for their performances.
-Problems were compounded due to unpaid financial obligations of FEG, and the complete transfer of ownership of the K-1 name was not yet complete.
+The K-1 World MAX Final 16 took place on May 27, 2012, at the Palacio Vistalegre in Madrid, Spain.
+After the event, controversy and rumors circulated over fighters not being paid for their performances, unpaid financial obligations of FEG, and the incomplete transfer of ownership of the K-1 name.
 As a result, the K-1 World Grand Prix scheduled for 2012 would be cancelled if these issues were not resolved.

-Ultimately, K-1 Global Holdings, Ltd. was blamed for the failure of an event they did not promote.
-They were also accused of not paying fighters when in fact, the promoter and FEG shared responsibilities in ensuring fighters were paid.
-The Chairman of the new K-1 resolved the matter by paying fighters what was owed and including a 50% bonus.
+The chairman of the new K-1 resolved these issues by paying fighters what was owed and including a 50% bonus.

 It was announced in June 2012 that It's Showtime was purchased by Glory Sports International, eventually to be merged in their new promotion GLORY.

 On August 10, 2012, K-1's co-promotion agreement with Romanian-based kickboxing promotion SUPERKOMBAT was announced.
-Eventually it was ended.
-Early 2013 SK president Eduard Irimia stated that its company will be independent in 2013 but will still continue to have cooperation with any interested promotion including K-1 by offering fighters.
+Though the agreement would eventually end, SK president Eduard Irimia stated that while its company will be independent in 2013 it will still continue to have cooperation with any interested promotion, including K-1, by offering fighters.

-K-1 World GP
+K-1 World GP Japan

-Following the bankruptcy of K-1 Global, the rights to the K-1 brand were acquired by EMCOM Holdings under a subsidiary company called "K-1 Global Holdings Limited", which was founded in Hong Kong in August 2011.

-On May 29, 2014, the launch of a K-1 World League was announced.
-K-1 World League acquired naming rights and exclusive license for the Japanese region from K-1 Global Holding Ltd. "K-1 World League" was subsequently renamed "K-1 World GP" on September 24, 2014.
+On May 29, 2014, the launch of a "K-1 World League" in Japan was announced.
+It is considered to be a separate entity from the K-1 of 2012, with the World League acquiring naming rights and exclusive license for the Japanese region from K-1 Global Holding Ltd. "K-1 World League" would focus on fighters in the 55 kg, -60 kg, -65 kg, -70 kg and heavyweight weight classes; and would be structured around professional events, amateur competitions and K-1 gyms.
+M-1 Sports Media is in charge of planning and production.
+"K-1 World League" was subsequently renamed K-1 World GP on September 24, 2014.

-After its formation, "K-1 World League" formally incorporated the KRUSH.
-Launched prior to the death of FEG, in 2009, Krush was a collaboration between K-1 and AJKF.
+After its formation, "K-1 World League" formally incorporated the Krush brand.
+Launched prior to the folding of FEG, in 2009, Krush was a collaboration between K-1 and AJKF.
 It was seen at the time as the second tier of K-1 competition, and produced a number of future K-1 fighters such as Takeru Segawa, Tatsuya Tsubakihara and Leona Pettas, among others.
-K-1 would later add the KHAOS brand as well, which is seen as the third tier of competition, as a stepping stone between amateur and professional competition.
+K-1 would later add the KHAOS brand, which is seen as the third tier of competition, as a stepping stone between amateur and professional competition.
 K-1 maintains a number of gyms throughout Japan, from which potential kickboxers can transition from training to amateur competition to professional competition.
 A fighter can viably spend their entire career under the K-1 umbrella.